sbokyu9/sbokyu9/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Git
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to use Git
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Github
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with using Git
-- 💬 Ask me about ...
+- 💬 Ask me about Github
-- 📫 How to reach me: ...
+- 📫 How to reach me: Github
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Github
 -->

+My name is Bryan, 2nd year computer science student at UBC

+I like reading books!

+I recently finished Project Hail Mary by Andy Weir.
+It was enjoyable and I recommend it :)